esbeetee/sbt-vspp/README.md

 # Background

-SBT used to publish plug-ins to its own 'Ivy' repository but after Bintray was shut down, projects had to be published to Maven Central.
-The Ivy publishing convention was kept.
+SBT since its beginning published plugins to its own 'Ivy' repository, but after Bintray was shut down in 2021, they had to be published to Maven Central.
+The 'Ivy'  convention was kept to keep compatibility.

 A consistent/valid artifact is one that has the filename of POM as `<artifactId>-<version>.pom`, however SBT originally publishes it a little differently from the standard.
 See two examples below: